Roger Carvalho

-Roger de Carvalho (born 10 December 1986), known as Roger Carvalho, is a Brazilian footballer who plays as a central defender for Tombense.
+Roger de Carvalho (born 10 December 1986), known as Roger Carvalho, is a Brazilian footballer who plays as a central defender for Água Santa.

 Biography

 Carvalho was signed by Iraty in January 2007.
 He signed a two-year contract with Iraty in November 2006 and was loaned to Rio Branco for 2007 Paraná state football championship.
 He then transferred to Tombense, a proxy club for the investees where he was immediately loaned to Portuguese Second Division club Olivais e Moscavide.
 In January 2009, he returned to Brazil for Guarani (MG).
 The team finished as the least in 2009 Minas Gerais state championship.

 Figueirense

 Carvalho came to Figueirense in May 2009, and helped the team get promoted to the first division the following year, as 2010 runner-up.
 Roger played 27 games in 2011 first division, starting 20 times.
 With Tombense, he also signed a new three-year contract effective on 1 January 2010.
 He was loaned to Figueirense in January 2010, May 2010, and again in January 2011.